Magazine Street is one of New Orleans’ most vibrant locales, packed with shopping, eating, and drinking adventures!

 This six-mile long street is one of the longest streets that runs through New Orleans.
 It stretches from the edge of the French Quarter and Central Business District (CBD) all the way down to the Uptown neighborhood, by the zoo.

-You’ll find pretty much anything you’re looking for here on Magazine Street.
+You’ll find pretty much anything you’re looking for here.

-From fine French pastries to beautiful pottery to custom art, Magazine Street shops are diverse and plentiful.
+From fine French pastries to beautiful pottery to custom art, the shops are diverse and plentiful.

 Here’s a look at just a few that my daughter and I popped into for some shopping.

 The French Library